Parliamentary.ai

 Overview

-The Constitutional Reform and Governance Act 2010 reformed aspects of the UK's governance, including the civil service, treaty ratification, parliamentary standards, MPs' and peers' tax status, and public records and freedom of information.
+The Constitutional Reform and Governance Act 2010 is a UK law covering various aspects of governance, including civil service reform, treaty ratification, parliamentary standards, and public records.
+It aimed to enhance transparency and accountability within the UK government.

 Description

-The Act clarified the tax residency status of MPs and members of the House of Lords, ensuring they are treated as UK residents for tax purposes.
+This part clarifies the tax status of MPs and members of the House of Lords, treating them as UK residents for income tax, capital gains tax, and inheritance tax purposes.

 Government Spending